apache/cordova-plugin-file-transfer/README.md

 ### iOS Quirks

 - Does not support `responseCode` or `bytesSent`.
-- If you are using iOS9 or have upgraded to Xcode7 or higher, then App Transport Security may prevent you from connecting to your desired server.
-Use cordova-plugin-transport-security to temporarily bypass for development purposes.
+- If you are using iOS9 and Xcode7, then App Transport Security may prevent you from connecting to your desired server.
+ATS will eventually be handled by the whitelist plugin -- for now, use cordova-plugin-transport-security to temporarily bypass ATS for development purposes.

 ### Browser Quirks